-Dividend Discount Model Calculator is an online tool which calculates the value of equity shares in terms of present value.
+Dividend Discount Model Calculator is an online tool that calculates the value of equity shares in terms of present value.
 This model assumes that the present value of equity is equal to all its future dividends.

 The model states that the dividend will affect the market price of shares.
-The dividend discount model talks only about dividend.
+The dividend discount model talks only about dividends.
 It does not take into account the concept of capital appreciation.
 According to this model, shareholders are more interested in dividend distribution at a constant rate each year rather than retention of profits.

 Value of Stock = Expected Dividend Per Share / (Cost of equity – Dividend Growth Rate)

-How to Calculate using Dividend Discount Model Calculator
+Dividend Discount Model Calculator

-It is generally denoted by D1.
+Expected dividend per share – It is generally denoted by D1.
 It is the dividend expected by shareholders.
-Generally, matured companies with a constant growth use this model.
-Expected dividend per share can be calculated with the help of following formula.
+Generally, matured companies with constant growth use this model.
+The expected dividend per share can be calculated with the help of the following formula.

 D1 = D0(1+g)

-where, D0 = Dividend of first year
+where D0 = Dividend of the first year

 g = Dividend growth rate